 The Secretary and Congress must also play a role in proposing and appropriating budgets that reflect these priorities.
-The President's fiscal year 2006 budget proposal includes a line that money has been set aside for "training supervisory personnel to administer a performance-based pay system and to create the information technology framework for the new system."2 A similar item was included in the fiscal year 2005 budget proposal.3 However, the final funding levels for the implementation of the new system were well below the proposed figure.
-This precedent, as we prepare for even larger budget deficits that the President hopes to cut into by holding discretionary spending below the level of inflation, presents a major hurdle to the overall success of MAX^{HR} and any future personnel reform efforts at other departments and agencies.
+The Department of Defense has estimated that the cost for the implementation of the new human resources management system and the internal labor relations board will be approximately \$158 million with no more than \$100 million spent in a given twelve month period.
+However, there is no clear indication of how this money will be spent, what portion will be reserved for training, and out of what budget those funds will come.
+As we mentioned earlier, the initial budget request for the implementation of the DHS MAXHR system that included training for managers and employees has now been slated for underfunding two years in a row by Congress.
+This precedent, as we prepare for even larger budget deficits that the President hopes to cut into by holding discretionary spending below the level of inflation, presents a major hurdle to the overall success of and any future personnel reform efforts at other departments and agencies.

 Agencies must also be prepared to invest in their employees by offering skill training throughout their career.
 This prudent commitment, however, will also necessitate significant technological upgrades.
-OPM has already developed pilot Individual Learning Account (ILA) programs.
+The Office of Personnel Management (OPM) has already developed pilot Individual Learning Account (ILA) programs.
 An ILA is a specified amount of resources such as dollars, hours, learning technology tools, or a combination of the three, that is established for an individual employee to use for his/her learning and development.
 The ILA is an excellent tool that agencies can utilize to enhance the skills and career development of their employees.

-We'd also like to inform Congress of our own efforts to promote managerial development.
+We would also like to inform Congress of our own efforts to promote managerial development.
 FMA recently joined with Management Concepts to offer The Federal Managers Practicum - a targeted certificate program for Federal managers.
-As the official development program for FMA, The Federal Managers Practicum helps FMA members develop critical skills to meet new workplace demands and enhance their managerial capabilities.
+As the official development program for FMA, The Federal Managers

+Practicum helps FMA members develop critical skills to meet new workplace demands and enhance their managerial capabilities.